frozen45throne/WeatherAlarmAppPY/README.md

 2. Settings tab in the application
 3. Direct configuration in config.py

+### Theme Configuration

+The application supports three theme modes:

+1. **Light Theme**: A clean, light-colored interface
+2. **Dark Theme**: A modern dark interface that reduces eye strain
+3. **System Theme**: Automatically follows your system's theme settings

+You can change the theme in the Settings tab.
+Theme changes are applied immediately and saved for future sessions.

 ### Weather Icons

 The application supports both SVG and PNG weather icons, located in: